 The pantry began operations in February, 2004 as a project of the St. George Conference of the St. Vincent de Paul Society.
-Today it is known as the Affton Christian Food Pantry; an organization managed and controlled by thirteen different churches in the Affton area.
+Today it is known as the Affton Christian Food Pantry; an organization managed and controlled by fifteen different churches in the Affton area.
 The growth that occurred during the nine+ years of its existence can be chronicled by recognizing landmark events.
 Also during this period of growth the unique character of the pantry was taking shape.
 The pantry’s character can be defined by several words.
 Interestingly, those words all begin with the letter ‘C’.

 February 21, 2004